latchbio/latch/docs/source/snakemake/tutorial.md

 ![Snakemake workflow interface on Latch](../assets/snakemake/tutorial.png)

-## Step 5: Upload Data and Run the workflow
+## Step 5: Upload Data and Run the Workflow

 Before running the workflow, we must upload our input data to [Latch Data](https://console.latch.bio/data).
 The skeleton code contains some sample data under the `data`/` directory, which you can use for testing.